 An ecological snapshot of river health

-Using the mathematical SIGNAL model as an assessment tool, students gain an indication of water quality in the Canning River by sampling and classifying aquatic macro-invertebrates.
+Using the SIGNAL model as an assessment tool, students gain an indication of water quality in the Canning River by sampling and classifying aquatic macro-invertebrates.
 Results are discussed within a broader framework of sustainable water management within the Swan-Canning River catchment.
+The role of the recently installed fishway at the Kent St Weir will also be considered.

 $9 per student | 2 hours | WACE - Biology ATAR Unit 1/General Unit 4, Integrated Science ATAR Unit 2/ General Unit 1, Geography ATAR Unit 3/General Unit 1.